Gerbs2193/pands-project/README.md

 ## Research

 Myriad other research projects on the Iris dataset have used advanced machine learning techniques for classification and prediction of the dataset.
 For example; https://github.com/jennifer-ryan/iris-data-set-project - this excellent and far superior project by Jennifer Ryan on Github details how to use the KNN algorithm for further training analysis.
 However, this project takes a different approach by focusing solely on exploratory data analysis techniques and visualizations.
-By using histograms, scatter plots, bar charts, correlation coefficients and summary statistics, we can discover meaningful relationships and patterns within the dataset whilst contributing to our understanding of the Iris flowers' characteristics.
+By using histograms, scatter plots, bar charts, correlation coefficients and summary statistics, I can discover meaningful relationships and patterns within the dataset whilst contributing to the understanding of the Iris flowers' characteristics.

 ## Importance

 By performing exploratory data analysis and visualization techniques, this project highlights the importance of foundational statistical methods and visual exploration in understanding the dataset.
-Through this approach - valuable insights can be gained into the relationships between the attributes of Iris flowers and their species, without relying on advanced machine learning algorithms.
+Through this approach - valuable insights can be gained into the relationships between the attributes of Iris flowers and their species, without relying on machine learning.
 This project showcases the power of descriptive statistics and data visualization in uncovering valuable information and patterns within a dataset.

 ## Scope